Data-driven core collapse supernova multilateration with first neutrino events: Acknowledgements

 \section{Acknowledgements}

 FA and JT acknowledge support from the Science and Technology Facilities Council (STFC), United Kingdom.
 MCM acknowledges the support of the Belgian Fund for Scientific Research, the FRS-FNRS (Fond pour le Recherche Scientifique).
 KS, AH, and SB acknowledge NSF support from grant PHY-2209534, JPK from grant PHY-2209449, and DM from grants PHY-2209451 and AST-2206532.
 EO is supported by the Swedish Research Council (Project No. 2020-00452).
 Plots were generated with matplotlib~\cite{Hunter:2007}, and some results derived using the healpy~\cite{Zonca2019} and HEALPix packages.
+The data that support the findings of this article are openly available via SNEWPY~\cite{Baxter2021,Baxter_2022} at~\cite{snewpy:2021}.